baasbox/docs/source/index.md

        logout from the left menu.
 12. Feedback tab: from there you can send us a feedback about your experience with BaasBox
-13. DB Management: you can create backup of your DB and import & export
+13. DB Management: you can create a backup of your DB and import & export
 14. Roles: you can view and create roles for users
 15. Files: here you will find the files you have uploaded and you will be able to manage them and work on them